hdeloitte/lightningapp/README.md

-# lightningapp
+# Donation Lightning App
-Donation Lightning App
+This app will demo basic lightning capability.